V2gkr/stm32h7_messenger_web_server_with_boot/docs/hardware-lessons-learned.md

 **Symptom:** SDMMC RX_OVERRUN errors under load.

-**Root cause:** The SDMMC1 IDMA transfer buffer lived in `RAM_D2` (AHB SRAM), the same domain the Ethernet DMA descriptors/buffers use.
-Under concurrent traffic the two DMA masters contended for AHB matrix bandwidth to the same memory domain, and SDMMC lost the race often enough to overrun its FIFO.
+**Root cause:** The SDMMC1 IDMA transfer buffer lived in `RAM_D2` (AHB SRAM), the same domain the Ethernet DMA descriptors/buffers use because of same MPU config .
+In IDMA mode there is no connection between sdmmc1 and RAM_D2

 **Fix:** Moved the SDMMC bounce buffer to `RAM_D1` (AXI SRAM, `0x24000000`), a separate bus domain from Ethernet's `RAM_D2` traffic.